macho-catt/100-days-of-code/log.md

 I still need to figure out how to store the token properly, so I can reuse it.
 Right now I'm making an auth token request every time I refresh, which is unneccessary.
 From what I've read, I could either store the toke in a cookie or local web storage.
 I guess that's more reading and research for tomorrow on how to do that.
 I can also still make the frontend look better, and add some testing for the backend.
 I am debating if I should add a database, but it seems excessive for a small project.

+### Day 40: July 4, 2021
+#####

+**Today's Progress**: Happy July 4th!
+Made some css changes to make the frontend look better for the twitch-json-api project, attended hfla meeting and created two github issues

+**Thoughts:** Didn't get much done today other for the twitch-json-api project other than some css styling changes.
+It always amazes me how much time actually goes into just styling CSS.
+Other than that, I didn't get to look up how to properly save tokens.
+I also attended the hlfa meeting, and created my first (and second) github issues.
+I spent the rest of the day celebrating the holiday with some friends.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**